 You can also see the label, you created (Pic.
 15).

 Everything is working perfectly!
 But not always…

 2. BUG FIXING

-Quite often happens, that we are entering the Heywhatsthat.com to generate our own panorama.
-It’s fine, but the author of this application advice to publicize our panorama first.
+Quite often happens, we are entering Heywhatsthat.com to generate our own panorama.
+It’s fine, but the author of this application advises publicizing our panorama first.
 When our panorama is ready, we must back to “All panoramas” (Pic.
 16) and find our panorama.

 Next, going through all the next steps we can deem, that everything is fine.
 When we see the files, we can guess, that it’s not (Pic.
 19).

-The good hotizon.txt file should weight over 100km, whereas the corrupted one is lighter by half.
+The good horizon.txt file should weigh over 100kb, whereas the corrupted one is lighter by half.
 What is the reason behind it?
 Every horizon.txt file includes the detailed circumstances at the azimuth between 0 and 360 degrees.
-The good one contains al these calculations doubled, whereas the wrong one doesn’t.
+The good one contains all these calculations doubled, whereas the wrong one doesn’t.
 If we want to fix this file, we must copy a whole azimuth 0-360 data and simply paste it underneath (Pic.
 20).

 Another thing to fix is in the landscape.ini file, where the following line is required (Pic.
 21).